 Human, Animal, Machine: Environmental Philosophy (PL236)

-In this course we look beyond our human selves to that larger natural, world of which we are a part.
+In this course we look beyond our human selves to that larger natural world of which we are a part.
 Is nature a kindly mother?
 Wild and dangerous?
 A resource for our use?
-Are animals mindless machines, or do they possess modes of intelligence that we have not begun to appreciate?
+Are animals mindless machines, or do they possess modes of intelligence that we have barely begun to appreciate?
 And how has the pervasive presence of technology changed things?
 Do our smartphones, TVs, and computers expand and enrich our lives?
 Or do we live in a technological bubble, cut off from nature and each other?
 What would it mean to recover a sense of "place" and "community"?

 Drew Leder has a medical degree as well as a Ph.D. in Philosophy.
 He has taught at Loyola for many years, with a special interest in Asian philosophy and environmental philosophy.
 He has published six books which range in focus across issues of world spirituality, the philosophy of medicine, and the plight of inmates in maximum-security settings where he has long volunteered.
 His work has been featured in newspapers and magazines across the country, ranging from the Washington Post to Family Circle.
 He lives in Baltimore with his wife, two daughters, and his dog (who will help teach our section on animal consciousness).